-We all lie, and if you don’t think you do, you’re probably lying.
 Scientists estimate the average person lies about 200 times a day.
-Usually, it’s just to avoid conflict or to avoid hurting someone’s feelings, making most of them harmless.
-But no matter what the reasons are for the lie, we all have times when we need the truth.
+Usually, it’s just to avoid conflict or hurting someone’s feelings, making most lies harmless.
+But at times, we desperately need the truth.
 If you’re a lawyer, CEO, interviewer, interrogator, or even just a concerned parent of a teenager, the truth is essential.

 Here are the 3 most valuable lessons I learned from this book:

 - It’s hard to spot lies because of the complex nature of communication and the biases we have.

 - There are both auditory and visual cues you can look out for, and clusters of these indicate a lie.

 - Be neutral and non-confrontational when questioning someone you suspect of lying, and try to coax more information than they planned to give to disrupt their game.

 Are you ready to learn how to start spotting lies like a pro?
 Let’s learn!

 Lesson 1: Lie detection is difficult because communication is complex and we have biases and expectations that throw us off.

 One reason it can be hard to spot a lie is that it’s hard for us to focus on both verbal and nonverbal cues at the same time.
 It’s difficult to notice both on what someone is saying and what their body language is saying, making it easy to miss crucial clues.

 Another problem is that we all have biases.
 Biases easily dictate how trustworthy we believe someone is, and it can make it hard to believe someone is lying.